 Note: Your phone will reboot several times to complete provisioning.
-During the provisioning process, the phone's firmware will auto upgrade to the latest supported version.
+After completing provisioning, phones will automatically update their firmware to the latest supported version.

 If you are having issues with zero touch provisioning or your phone doesn't support it, you have to:

 - Reset the phone to factory default and upgrade the phone's firmware.
 Follow the instructions for Polycom or Yealink.